Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 Calcium rich sources include (not a comprehensive list): - Animal Products With Calcium:

--Salmon and sardines with bones(7) - Plant Based Foods Higher in Calcium:
+-Salmon and sardines with bones(7) - Plant Based Foods with Decent Amounts of Calcium:

 –Calcium set tofu